wchorski/dg-pywrite/src/site/notes/developer/GameDev 🕹/Game Ideas.md

 ---
-{"dg-publish":true,"permalink":"/developer/GameDev 🕹/Game Ideas/","noteIcon":""}
+{"dg-publish":true,"permalink":"/developer/GameDev 🕹/Game Ideas/"}
 ---

 ## Peer Pressure

-going of the static script of [[developer/GameDev 🕹/Dark Room White Tunnel\|developer/GameDev 🕹/Dark Room White Tunnel]]. use [Twine](https://twinery.org/) to construct the branching storylines and mechanics of the game
+going of the static script of [[developer/GameDev 🕹/Dark Room White Tunnel\|Dark Room White Tunnel]]. use [Twine](https://twinery.org/) to construct the branching storylines and mechanics of the game

 start off as 1 of 4 player
 First branch is declining the drug. leave un scathed